sharp photography

 I upgraded the 100-400mm in 2015 to the MKII and replaced the 70Ds with 80Ds in 2016.
 For macro photogrpahy, I started using the Helicon Tube in 2018.
 On burst mode, it shifts the point of focus by, say, 2mm, each shot.

-In 2021, I went mirrorless.
-I now use two Canon R6 bodies, one with 100-500mm zoom and 1.4x extender and the other with the new 100mm macro.
-The R6 has in-camera focus bracketing.
-The autofocus system is a nightmare, so you need manual work-arounds.
+In 2021, I went mirrorless with the Canon R6.
+I now use a Canon R6 Mark III body with 100-500mm zoom and an R6 Mark II with the a 100mm macro.
+The R6 autofocus system is a nightmare, so you need manual work-arounds.
 The image quality is great.

 I'm reluctant to endorse Canon as quality problems have got worse and Canon don't care.